amadzai/dune-game-oop/README.md

 ## FAQ :question:
 1. When I sbt run, I encounter a missing library error, with an exception in thread "JavaFX Application Thread".
 - This is an issue when downloading and installing an LTS release of JDK (11 in this case).
 These versions may not have the necessary JavaFX libraries installed.
 Either install from the recommended JDK link above, or manually add the missing libraries into your JDK bin folder.
+(Possible missing libraries: glib-lite.dll, gstreamer-lite.dll, jfxmedia.dll, fxplugins.dll)

 2. Why can't I expand the game window into fullscreen?
 - The current version of the project has not implemented dynamic window sizes as well as fullscreen, will be looking to add this in the future :).